Generative Modelling of L\'evy Area for High Order SDE Simulation: Generator

 This decomposition reduces the conditional generative task to the estimation of the Brownian bridge L\'evy area conditional on the Brownian increment, where the target distribution and conditioning variable are independent.
 This approach may be generalised to the estimation of the tail sum of the polynomial expansion of L\'evy area truncated at a higher level.
 Since $B$ and the increment $W_{0,1} = w$ are independent, the conditional distribution $ \left( B_t \mid W_{0,1} = w \right) $ is symmetric around 0.
-Furthermore, each dimension of $B$ is its own independent process, so we can flip each individually without affecting the distribution, as established in the following two lemmas.
+Furthermore, each dimension of $B$ is its own independent process, so we can flip each individually without affecting the distribution, as established in the following lemma. \begin{lemma} Let $W$ be a $d$-dimensional Brownian motion on $[0,1]$ and let $B, H, b$ be the corresponding derived processes from \cref{def:BBridge}.
+Fix some $\xi \in \{-1, 1 \}^d $, and let $H^\prime$, and $b^\prime$ be the space-time and space-space L\'evy area processes associated with the process $\xi \odot B = \{\xi \odot B_t\}_{t\in[0,t]}$, where $\odot$ denotes the Hadamard (coordinate-wise) product.
+Then